fuzzyjazzy/MaximaJax/README.md

 			</pre>
 		</div>

+In version 2.0 MaximaJax.js generates HTML same as what version 1.0 requires user to markup by parsing given &lt;script&gt; tag.
+So 'Behavior' section, written for verion 1.0, is still valid.

+### Behavior

 Maxima codes and results of the code excusion are displayed in MaximaJax class &lt;div&gt;.
 Initially it is diplayed as a button with label "MAIMXA".
 And if &lt;pre&gt; element has 'no-hide' class then Maxima codes is displayed as well.